jhawksno/import-csv-m365/README.md

+# PowerShell Scripts to M365

-# Import CSV to M365 Distribution List
+## Import CSV to M365 Distribution List
+### AddUsersToDistributionLists.ps1

 This is a PowerShell script that will import a csv file and assign users to a Microsoft 365 Distributioin List or Group.

-# Pre-requisites:

-# Ensure Exchange Online Management module is installed
-Install-Module -Name ExchangeOnlineManagement -Force

-# Import the Exchange Online Management module
-Connect-ExchangeOnline -UserPrincipalName $UserCredential.UserName -ShowProgress $true
+## Import CSV to M365 Contacts
+### ImportUsersToContacts.ps1

+This is a PowerShell script that will import a csv file and assign users to a Microsoft 365 Distributioin List or Group.